farhiongit/Ctemplates/README.md

 Templates are about generating code at compile time.
 Languages such as C++ offer a powerful framework for template programming and usage.

-Nevertheless, Randy Gaul has demonstrated in 2012 [1] that the C macro preprocessor permits to implement a template mechanism in C.
+Nevertheless, templates do not require runtime polymorphism, and can be implemented in C language.
+As such, Randy Gaul has demonstrated in 2012 [1] that the C macro preprocessor permits to implement a template mechanism in C.

 The idea here is to exploit this feature to create template collections such as lists, sets and maps.